prisma-labs/graphql-framework-experiment/README.md

 Reflecting on what we've just seen;

-1. Integrating Prisma is literally a matter of just using it. `pumpkins` will react to the presence of a `schema.prisma`, run Prisma generators, setup photon, and setup `nexus-prisma`.
+1. Integrating Prisma is literally a matter of just using it. `pumpkins` will react to the presence of a `schema.prisma`, run Prisma generators, setup Photon.js, and setup `nexus-prisma` Nexus plugin.

 <br>